-Alternatively, you can go via the "Import" tab menu and click the Documents symbol or - even easier - drag and drop the files from Windows Explorer or Mac Finder into the Document System window.
+Alternatively, you can go via the "Import" tab menu and click on the appropriate symbol for your data type, e.g. Transcripts, or - even easier - drag and drop the files from Windows Explorer or Mac Finder into the Document System window.
 On the "Import" tab you will see additional options to import special types of data, including importing documents from spreadsheets, focus group transcripts or creating a text directly in MAXQDA.